Jaren Hall: Minnesota Vikings

-Hall was drafted by the Minnesota Vikings in the fifth round, 164th overall, of the 2023 NFL draft.
+Hall was selected by the Minnesota Vikings in the fifth round, 164th overall, of the 2023 NFL draft.

 In Week 8, he played his first regular season snaps after Vikings starting quarterback Kirk Cousins suffered a torn Achilles tendon.

 Hall started his first NFL game on November 5, 2023, but left the game after suffering a concussion.
 After clearing concussion protocol, Hall backed up Joshua Dobbs and Nick Mullens.

 In Week 17, he started against the Green Bay Packers.
 He completed five of ten passes for 67 yards, an interception, and a lost fumble as Hall was benched at halftime.

 On Aug 24 2024, he played in a preseason game against the Eagles.
 He completed 28 of 46 passes for 339 yards, four touchdowns and no interceptions.

 On August 29, 2024, Hall was waived by the Vikings to make room for Brett Rypien.

 Seattle Seahawks

 On September 2, 2024, the Seattle Seahawks signed Hall to their practice squad.
-He was promoted to the active roster to be the emergency 3rd QB on December 1 (vs the New York Jets), December 14 (vs the Green Bay Packers), December 21 (vs the Minnesota Vikings), and December 26 (vs the Chicago Bears).
+He was promoted to the active roster to be the team's emergency third QB on December 1 (vs the New York Jets), December 14 (vs the Green Bay Packers), December 21 (vs the Minnesota Vikings), and December 26 (vs the Chicago Bears).

 On April 29, 2025, Hall was released by the Seahawks.

+Birmingham Stallions

+On January 12, 2026, Hall signed with the Birmingham Stallions of the United Football League (UFL).
+He was removed from the team's roster on January 26.
+On May 13, Hall announced his retirement from professional football on Instagram.